Timesheets & Timekeeping

 Timesheets must be submitted on time each pay period in order for a staff member to get paid.
 The Payroll Office cannot assume that a nonexempt staff member has worked.
 A delay in submitting timesheets may result in the staff member not receiving a paycheck on the scheduled payday.

-Non-benefit and per diem/on-call employees (except for dining personnel) may print a generic paper time sheet.
+Employees (except for dining personnel) may print a generic paper time sheet.

 If you have questions about the type of timesheet you should have, please contact the Payroll Office.